Portable Wireless Speaker Reviews

 Once you have decided whether you’ll be using Bluetooth or Airplay or BOTH, you will also have to decide if additional connections like an Ethernet connection (used for Internet radio), or extra outputs to link multiple speakers together.

 You can even opt for certain models that use NFC (Near Field communication) to link by touching the devices together.
 You should only pay for connections that you will actually use.
-On top of the above mentioned features, speaker’s such as the Creative Sound Blaster Roar also includes a microSD card and a in-built microphone.
+On top of the above-mentioned features, speaker’s such as the Creative Sound Blaster Roar also includes a microSD card and an in-built microphone.

 Portable wireless speakers come with controls to turn the volume up, down or mute and don’t usually provide sound equalizer controls to adjust the bass or treble, but some manufacturers will provide additional software or a downloadable app for your smartphones or tablet.

 Other wireless speakers will have additional controls to pause, play, forward and skip tracks.
 This can be a handy feature if it’s already included with the speaker but isn’t worth paying extra for because the speaker can be controlled from your device.

 I hope the above guide has given you a clear picture of the various features that come with portable wireless speakers and will help you make a more informed decision when choosing your shiny new portable speaker.
 Please feel free to leave your comments below.